Climate change litigation: United Nations

 On 29 March 2023, the United Nations adopted a resolution calling for the International Court of Justice (ICJ) to "strengthen countries' obligations to curb warming and protect communities from climate disaster".
 In 2025 ICJ was expected to issue a decision clarifying legal requirements on states to respond to the climate crisis and articulating consequences that countries should face for failure to meet those requirements.
 In July 2025, the ICJ has said in an advisory opinion, a "clean, healthy and sustainable environment" is a human right, and that failing to protect the planet from the impacts of climate change may be a violation of international law.

 By country

 Australia

 As of February 2020, Australia had the second most number of cases pending in the world, with almost 200 cases.

 Cases in Australia include Torres Strait Islanders v.
 Australia (2019), in which the United Nations Human Rights Committee found that the Australian government had violated the Islanders' human rights by failure to act on climate change, Youth Verdict v.
 Waratah Coal (2020), and Sharma v.
 Minister for the Environment (2020), in which eight young people unsuccessfully argued for an injunction against the expansion of a Whitehaven coal mine.
+This was followed by Pabai v Commonwealth in 2025, where the Federal Court found that the Commonwealth did not owe a duty of care to Torres Strait Islanders relating to the setting of emission limits and adaptation infrastructure.